Copies a specified number bytes from a source address to a destination address.

 NullReferenceException may be thrown if an invalid address is detected.

-The following Emit method overload can use the cpblk opcode:
+The following Emit constructor overload can use the cpblk opcode:

 Platforms: Windows 98, Windows NT 4.0, Windows Millennium Edition, Windows 2000, Windows XP Home Edition, Windows XP Professional, Windows Server 2003 family